exasol/websocket-api/WebsocketAPI.md

 ### Example

-The following is a pseudocode example of how to create, use, and close subconnections to fetch a result set from an executed prepared statement.
+The following is an example of how to create, use, and close subconnections to fetch a result set from an executed prepared statement.
 If subconnections have already been created or are needed afterwards, the enterParallel, subLogin, and disconnect commands may be ignored.

 1. On main connection:
    * Create subconnections (enterParallel)